 Contemplating this fairy tale, I began to wonder, why in the world the thirteenth fairy is said to be so wicked, just because she had got no invitation to the feast?
 The reason for this discourtesy is all the more incomprehensible: a king who has only twelve golden plates??

 Anyway, did you know that the number 13 was originally a lucky number?
 It still passes for such in the Old Testament and in the Gematria, the code of assigning a numerical value to letters (the Hebrew, Greek and Latin languages use letters for describing numbers).
 It was the New Testament that turned it in an unlucky number, referring to Judas Iscariot as the "thirteenth" person at the Last Supper bringing about ill luck.
 However, as we can see, this "ill luck" was in fact decreed by the Father Himself from the very beginning, so we should see Jesus' crucifixion as luck rather than ill luck.
 Without His death no resurrection and no salvation!

 Be that as it may, I felt that the thirteenth fairy wasn't wicked but wise.
 I saw her as a dark, upright woman full of compassion with the suffering creature.
 She was able to foresee what was bound to happen, but she was not in the position to change destiny.
 Her prediction wasn't a curse, as was wrongly passed down, but a prophecy, and I even think it was her again who softened it into a hundred-year sleep, because that much power she had.

-Browsing Albert Racinet's Weltgeschichte der Kostüme, I hit upon the depcition of an old (Portuguese or Galician) peasant woman, which looked almost exactly as I had imagined my fairy.
+Browsing Albert Racinet's Weltgeschichte der Kostüme, I hit upon the depiction of an old (Portuguese or Galician) peasant woman, which looked almost exactly as I had imagined my fairy.
 So I sat down and began to draw her myself.
 Here's what I came up with in the end:

 Embroidering her was an experiment.
 I didn't have a plan in advance of what stitches I would use, I just had the feeling it should be worked all in black.

 For a start I had to turn the pencil drawing into a stitchable pattern, which I did in Krita with the graphics tablet: